 I had already built the mixer previously so I built the clipping indicator on a separate piece of stripboard and glued it to the mixer print with hot-glue, using a spacer in between so the prints wouldn't touch each others copper strips.
 Since then I have made a new layout combining the mixer with the indicator which is of course much more convenient.
 The layout below is verified, I recently built a 2nd mixer using this layout and it works fine.

 You can use a variety of (dual) opamp chips for this circuit.
 The TL072, TL082, NE5532 or even a 4558 or an LM358 will work for both the clipping indicator and the mixer.
 It doesn't matter which you use where, they all work fine.
-As long as the dual opamps are suitable for audio circuits and are pin for pin compatible with the TL072 (see datasheets).
+As long as the dual opamps are suitable for audio circuits and are pin for pin compatible with the TL072 (see datasheets) and make sure they are not fakes from AliExpress or other dubious sources.
 Note the opamp in the clipping indicator circuit has it's minus pole (pin 4) connected to ground.
 It only needs a positive voltage source not a dual one.

 Btw, you can use other value potmeters for the attenuator/mixing pots.
 I used 1M but 100K or 50K will work too.
 I'd recommend not to go lower than 47K though.